 Ivor Bowen Davies, Sergeant, 1338056, Royal Air Force Volunteer Reserve.
 Ivor was the son of Thomas Gibbon Davies and Jane Davies, of Upper Tumble.
 He served with the Royal Air Force, and was based in South Africa.
 Ivor died in South Africa on 12 December 1942, aged 20, and is buried at Grahamstown New Cemetery, South Africa.

 William Dennis Dixon, Sergeant (Air Gunner), 1835971, Royal Air Force Volunteer Reserve.
-William was the son of William and Annie Dixon, of Carway, Carmarthenshire.
-He served as an air gunner with 50 Squadron, Royal Air Force, which by 1943 had been equipped with the Avro Lancaster III, and was based at RAF Skellingthorpe.
+William was born in 1924, the son of William and Annie Dixon, of Derlwyn Villa, Carway.
+After leaving the Gwendraeth Grammar School, William enlisted into the Royal Air Force Volunteer Reserve and after completing his training as an Air Gunner was posted to 50 Squadron, Royal Air Force, which was equipped with the Avro Lancaster III, and was based at RAF Skellingthorpe.
 On 3 May 1944 William took off from Skellingthorpe aboard Lancaster LM480 as part of a detachment from 50 Squadron which had been sent to bomb a German military camp at Mailly-le Camp.
 The Lancaster was one of four lost during the raid, when it was shot down soon after clearing the target area and crashed near the village of St. Mesmin.
 Two crewmen escaped but William was among seven men killed in the crash.
-He was 20 years old and was buried alongside his fellow crew-members in St. Mesmin New Communal Cemetery, France.
+The 20-year-old was buried alongside his fellow crew-members in St. Mesmin New Communal Cemetery, France.
 One of the survivors was captured and interred at Buchenwald, while the second survivor came into contact with a Resistance group and was killed when their camp was attacked by a German patrol on 24 June 1944.

 Donald Glyndwr Greville, Flying Officer (Pilot), 143449, Royal Air Force Volunteer Reserve.
 Donald was the son of William and Lily Greville, of Drefach.
 He enlisted into the Royal Air Force Volunteer Reserve and was trained as a pilot.
 Donald was attached to No. 63 Operational Training Unit, which was based at RAF Chedworth, and was training on the Bristol Beaufighter II.
 On 1 January 1944 he took off from Chedworth flying Beaufighter R2304 to carry out a training flight and had completed its operations and began returning to base when an engine exploded and caught fire.
 Losing height, Donald and his observer baled out of the stricken aircraft, but Donald’s parachute failed to open and he was killed.
 The remains of the 22-year-old were brought back to west Wales and he was buried in Drefach (Capel Seion) Congregational Chapelyard.
 Donald is commemorated on the Gorslas War Memorial and the new memorial at Llanarthne.